 Budget approved.
 High fives all around.

-And then someone opens a blank Google Doc titled "Video Brief" and just stares at it for twenty minutes.
-We've seen it happen more times than we can count.
+And then someone opens a blank Google Doc titled "Video Brief" and stares at it for twenty minutes.
+I've seen it happen more times than I can count.
+Honestly, it's one of my favorite moments in any project because that blank doc is where everything good starts.

-Look, getting the green light on a video project is genuinely exciting.
-But there's this gap between "we got the money" and "we know exactly what we're making" that nobody really prepares you for.
+There's this gap between "we got the money" and "we know what we're making" that nobody really prepares you for.
 Your Slack thread says "something cool, maybe testimonials?"
 Your VP wants it done by Q3.
-And your production company needs an actual brief.
+And your production company needs something they can build a plan around.

-We get briefs that say "brand video" and literally nothing else.
+Sounds basic.
+Most people skip it.
+We get briefs that say "brand video" and nothing else.
 Brand video for who?
 Going where?
 Trying to accomplish what?
-A 90-second piece your sales team drops into cold emails is a completely different animal than a homepage hero.
+A 90-second corporate video your sales team drops into cold emails is a completely different animal than a homepage hero.
 The script changes.
 The pacing changes.
 The entire approach changes.

-A brief that says "we need a brand video" tells a production team almost nothing.
-A brief that says "we need a 90-second piece our sales team can embed in prospecting emails to explain what we do faster than a deck" tells them everything.
+A brief that says "we need a 90-second piece our sales team can embed in prospecting emails to explain what we do faster than a deck" tells a production team everything they need.
+The distinction between that and "brand video" is the difference between a project that lands and one that gets three rounds of revisions because nobody aligned on the goal.

 Creative briefs feel like homework.
 I get it.
 But a solid one saves you from the worst conversation in post-production, which is "that's not what we envisioned."